 The LDC is not effective in implementing the parks, open space, and habitat initiative as well as the public gathering spaces initiative.
 The LDC defines 'open space' as "an outdoor, unenclosed area, located on the ground or on a roof, balcony, deck, porch or terrace designed and accessible for outdoor living, recreation, pedestrian access or landscaping, but not including roads, parking areas, driveways, or other areas intended for vehicular travel" while it does not have specific definitions for parks, habitats, or public gathering spaces.
-Through discussions with City staff, there is a parkland dedication procedure in all subdivision applications, but this process is not codified in the LDC.
+Discussions with City staff unveiled a parkland dedication requirement for all subdivision approvals, but this process is not codified in the LDC.
 While the creation of parkland in subdivision developments is a viable way of creating new park space in the city, it is not standardized and done on an ad hoc basis.
-Also, there are codified open space requirements and habitat protection provisions, they are only required in very specific circumstances such as a new cluster development or a multi-family development utilizing the Bonus Density program.
+Also, there are codified open space requirements and habitat protection provisions, they are only required in very specific circumstances such as a new cluster development or a multifamily development utilizing the Bonus Density program.
 In addition, there are no requirements for the creation or development of public gathering spaces within the LDC.
 For more details, refer to Section 3.4.2 (Development Standards).